VRTouch

 Before settling down on the final prototype, our initial idea was just a haptic feedback glove that would let users feel the texture, weight, and temperature of materials in a digital or virtual shopping environment.
 By connecting this glove with AR or VR systems, users would be able to see and touch products before buying them.

-However, a second round of interviews led us to realize that the users wanted to feel the product on other parts of the body too, not just the hand.
+However, a second round of interviews with the same pool of participants led us to realize that the users wanted to feel the product on other parts of the body too, not just the hand.

 unDraw Illustration of user selecting a product